IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Certificates.md

 ### Common Scenario 1 – LDAPS in UMS

-- Confirm that you have an Enterprise CA and an endpoint cert bound to their domain controller
+- Confirm that you have an Enterprise CA and an endpoint cert bound to your domain controller
 - We are looking for the ROOTMOST certificate, not an individual domain controller certificate!
 - From a domain controller, we can go to certificates.mmc and follow the endpoint cert up: